Just Reel Fishing Charters – Anna Maria

 Typically, January fishing around Anna Maria Island brings one thing to mind for me — pompano.

-During this month, we start to see a concentration of these tasty fish foraging along our shorelines and through the flats.
+During January, we see a concentration of these tasty fish foraging along our shorelines and through the flats.
 Although these fish are abundant, it seems to be a mystique about them among most anglers.

 Random catches are definitely more frequent than rallies which makes these fish highly regarded among those who have caught them and especially among those who have eaten them.
 Pompano offer the best of both worlds for the light tackle angler.
-Their hard hits and drag screaming runs are invigorating to even the most experienced fishers and their fillets are considered to be a delicacy to most.
+Their hard hits and drag screaming runs are invigorating to even the most experienced fishers.
+Pompano fillets are a delicacy to most.

 On a recent afternoon, I had the pleasure of fishing with Dave Ferguson, A.K.A.
 Doctor Dave of the popular Anna Maria Island band, the Doctor Dave Band.
 Ferguson has been fishing our local waters since the 70’s and I relished over the stories he told of fishing Anna Maria during those years so long ago.